 Various authorities govern the establishment of interagency acquisitions.
 The Economy Act, 31 U.S.C. §1535, provides general authority to undertake interagency acquisitions and is available when more specific authority does not exist.
-General authorities available to DOC can be found in Appendix B. Specific operating-unit authorities may also be available.
+General authorities available to the Department of Commerce can be found in Appendix B. Specific operating-unit authorities may also be available.